patryk-reba/imaginify/README.md

 ## <a name="features">🔋 Features</a>

 </div>

-👉 **Authentication and Authorization**: Secure user access with registration, login, and route protection.
+👉 **Authentication and Authorization** Secure user access with registration, login, and route protection.

+👉 **The GPT-4 powered chat assistant** Interact with Alice, the GPT-4 powered chat assistant, for instant support and guidance.

 👉 **Community Image Showcase**: Explore user transformations with easy navigation using pagination